benchoufi/scrappers/README.md

   ```

   `avrosation_trials` deals combines filtering and metamap processing in two bound mapreduce jobs. the input format is `avro`, better suited for large number of small xml files.

+  **Remark** `avrosation_trials` contains 2 classes, namely `AvroReader` and `Avrowriter` that strictly supports transformation of the large number of xml files into one `Avro` container large file. this can be built and extracted as a separated jar.
 ## BMJ scraping
 in the src/ directory, you'll find the BMJ Open Access scrapper.